Rachel Plummer: Captivity among the Comanche

 Plummer's book is considered an invaluable glimpse into the culture and mindset of the Comanche as a people before disease and war forced them onto reservations.
 She not only recounted her feelings about her captivity, but detailed the life, lifestyle, and as much as she could, the mindset of the Comanche.
 She detailed the roles men, women, children, and temporary captives, or slaves, played in that society, and why.
 In her account of her life among the Comanche, Rachel wrote that six weeks after giving birth to a healthy son, the warriors decided she was slowed too much by childcare, and threw her son down on the ground.
 When he stopped moving, they left her to bury him.
 When she revived him, they returned and tied the infant to a rope, and dragged him through cactuses until the frail, tiny body was literally torn to pieces.

 In the meantime, her father, James Parker, was searching frantically for her.
 Rachel wrote that she had never seen open space the size of the Great Plains, and her travels with the Comanche took her to what her father later thought was Colorado in the northernmost part of the Comancheria.
 She attended a giant meeting of all divisions and bands of the Comanche, their allies the Kiowa and the Kiowa Apache, while the tribes considered whether to drive the Texans completely from the Comancheria, and conquer Mexico.
-There were thousands of Indians present, and Rachel Plummer wrote she had never seen so many people, nor imagined there to be so many Indians.
+There were thousands of Indians present, and Plummer wrote she had never seen so many people, nor imagined there to be so many Indians.
 Her accounts of her travels, and the untamed land she saw, remains one of the best descriptions of the early west in existence.